 When should I receive my results?

-You should receive a letter within 3-4 days.
-If follow-up images are needed, ARA will call to schedule them with 72 hours of your screening.
+You should receive a letter within 3 to 4 days.
+If follow-up images are needed, ARA will call to schedule them within 72 hours of your screening.

 If you have any questions, please call our Access and Outcomes Center at 1-833-882-2737.